HirokiHamaguchi/latexlint/rules/LLENDash/README.md

 However, we do not detect the following as an exception.

+* Common word pairs such as `Real-Valued` / `Two-Dimensional` are skipped when both words are recognized general vocabulary.
 * `Fritz-John` (optimization, name of a person)
-* todo: add more exceptions
+* (We might add more exceptions later.)

 We also should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
 A lot of BibTeX files follow this rule.
 We do not detect this because it might be just a subtraction.